robbert-vdh/yabridge/docs/architecture.md

      `setParameter()` functions.
 Both functions get forwarded to the Windows VST plugin through the Wine VST host using a single socket because they're very similar and don't need any complicated behaviour.

    - Calls from the native VST host to the plugin's `processReplacing()` function.
 This function gets forwarded to the Windows VST plugin through the Wine VST.
 In the rare event that the plugin does not support `processReplacing()` and only supports The deprecated commutative `process()` function, then the Wine VST host will emulate the behavior of `processReplacing()` instead.

+   - And finally there's a separate socket for control messages.
+At the moment this is only used to transfer the Windows VST plugin's `AEffect` object to the plugin and the current configuration from the plugin to the Wine VST host on startup.

    The operations described above involving the host -> plugin `dispatcher()`and plugin -> host `audioMaster()` functions are all handled by first serializing